r-ddle/unpaid-internship-loginpage/README.md

-# ZephyraTech Solutions - Full Stack Developer Internship Task
+# ZephyraTech Solutions - Full Stack Developer Unpaid Internship Task

 ## Task Overview
-This project is a login page implementation as part of the Full Stack Developer Internship evaluation at ZephyraTech Solutions.
+This project is a login page implementation as part of the Unpaid Full Stack Developer Internship evaluation at ZephyraTech Solutions.

 ## Requirements Completed
 - ✅ Developed login page using Next.js